Blue Jays Head to Ann Arbor for Big Ten Game Against the Wolverines

 In addition, he was one of 10 Johns Hopkins players named to the NCAA Silver Anniversary Team in 1995 and he was selected to the All-Time Johns Hopkins Team at the end of his career.
 Pietramala also played in the club ranks with Mt.
 Washington and professionally in the Major Indoor Lacrosse League.
 He was inducted into the Johns Hopkins Athletic Hall of Fame in 2001 and the National Lacrosse Hall of Fame in 2004.

-Pietramala will continue his association with the national team this summer, when he will serve as an assistant coach for Team USA at the 2014 FIL World Championships in Denver, Colorado.
+Pietramala continued his association with the national team last summer, when he served as an assistant coach for Team USA at the 2014 FIL World Championships in Denver, Colorado.